NarendraSinghKhinchi/Auto_job_applier_linkedIn/README.md

 5. Open `settings.py` file in `/config` folder to configure the bot settings like, keep screen awake, click intervals (click intervals are randomized to seem like human behavior), run in background, stealth mode (to avoid bot detection), etc. as per your needs.
 6. (Optional) Don't forget to add you default resume in the location you mentioned in `default_resume_path = "all resumes/default/resume.pdf"` given in `/config/questions.py`.
 If one is not provided, it will use your previous resume submitted in LinkedIn or (In Development) generate custom resume if OpenAI APT key is provided!
 7. Run `runAiBot.py` and see the magic happen.
+8. To run the Applied Jobs history UI, run `app.py` and open web browser on `http://localhost:5000`.
 8. If you have questions or need help setting it up or to talk in general, join the github server: https://discord.gg/fFp7uUzWCY

 [back to index](#-content)